 Start caring for Baby's teeth as soon as you see them.
 And set up that first dental checkup after the first tooth comes in and before Baby's first birthday.
-You can brush with fluoride toothpaste and a soft child's toothbrush.
+You can brush with a pea size amount of fluoride toothpaste and a soft child's toothbrush.
 Avoid cavities by:

-- Not giving Baby a bottle at nap or bedtime - Not using bottles or sippy cups as pacifiers - · Limiting sweet or sticky foods, like juice
+- · Not giving Baby a bottle at nap or bedtime - · Not using bottles or sippy cups as pacifiers - · Limiting sweet or sticky foods, like juice